s-r-e-e-r-a-j/NetShift/README.md

 2. **IP change:**

-- Prompts the user for a change interval (default: 60 seconds) and number of changes (0 for infinite).
+- Prompts the user for Enter Ip Address change interval (default: 60 seconds) and number of IP address change (0 for infinite).
 - Reloads the Tor service to change identity and fetches the new IP address.

-3 **Monitor New IP:** Displays the Tor-assigned IP after each change to verify successful anonymization.
+3 **Monitor New IP:** Displays the Tor-assigned IP after each IP Address change to verify successful anonymization.

 ## Example Output
 ```plaintext